CI-Bugs/repo/README.md

 Retrofit
 ========

-A type-safe HTTP client for Android and Java.
+Type-safe REST client for Android and Java by Square, Inc.

 For more information please see [the website][1].